zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_publish.md

 ## Options

 ```
-      --concurrency int   Number of concurrent uploads to the registry (default 5)
+      --concurrency int   Number of concurrent uploads to the registry (default 3)
   -h, --help              help for publish
-      --http-only         Allow insecure connections to the registry
-      --include-images    Include container images in the published package
+      --include-images    Include container images in the published package (default true)
 ```

 ## Options inherited from parent commands